telerik/kendo-react-inputs/README.md

 * Switch
 * Slider

-To get more information on the Inputs package, refer to the [documentation](overview-inputs).
+For more information, refer to the [Inputs package documentation](overview-inputs).

 ## Basic Usage